ThomasMarketImpact/audio-to-text-transcriber-whisper/README.md

 # Notetaker

 Notetaker is a program that can transcribe audio files in various formats to text using Whisper.
-It converts input audio files to WAV format, splits long files into chunks, transcribes each chunk using Whisper, and saves the output as a text file.
+It converts input audio files to WAV format, transcribes each Wav file using Whisper, and saves the output as a text file.

 ## Features
 Supports various audio formats including mp3, m4a, wav, ogg etc.